 And I know I've said that before, Rush, but I mean it from the bottom of my heart.

-Because I know you turn down more offers than you take this time, right?
+I am begging you, sir, to get out there because I know you turn down more offers than you take this time, Rush.

 Yes, sir, only because of the KISS method of selling.

-And no offense to you, sir, but kiss keep it simple, stupid.
+And no offense to you, sir, but KISS, keep it simple, stupid.

-You have a way of making the complex understandable, and that, sir, is your gift, and that's why for 20 plus years I've been listening to you.
+And that's why for 20 plus years, I've been listening to you.

 But I think it's time.

-Well, um that's pretty powerful.
+Well, that's pretty powerful.

 First off, you can handle it.